vaynexie/Example-Perplexity/README.md

 ## C. The Source Codes for computing *X-Perplexity* and *C-Perplexity* [(Validation_Images_Test)](https://github.com/vaynexie/Example-Perplexity/tree/main/Validation_Images_Test)

-Code for computing the X-Perplexity, C-Perplexity, top 5 X-confusion classes and top 5 C-confusion classes for images in ImageNet validation set.
+Codes for computing the X-Perplexity, C-Perplexity, top 5 X-confusion classes and top 5 C-confusion classes for images in ImageNet validation set, are under the folder [(Validation_Images_Test)](https://github.com/vaynexie/Example-Perplexity/tree/main/Validation_Images_Test).
 For the details about using the code, please check the ReadMe in the code folder.